btnwtn/react-real-math/README.md

 ```

 For some uses (big production apps), you'll want to use numbers greater
-than nine, `react-real-math` provides a useful helper to cover this case.
+than nine. `react-real-math` provides a useful helper to cover this case:

 ```javascript
 import { Zero, Two, Four, Concat, Add } from './react-real-math';